-Three APHA members are in the running to fill the APHA Executive Committee Fifth and Sixth Member spots in 2020.
+Three APHA members are in the running to fill the APHA Board of Director spots (formerly known as the Executive Committee) in 2020.
 Nominees are Kelly Boles-Chapman of Bellevue, Michigan, Lee Ann Hall of Kilkivan, Australia, and Sandy Jirkovsky of Whitesboro, Texas.
-They will be considered by the APHA Board of Directors for the positions at the 2020 APHA Convention, February 28-March 1 in Fort Worth, Texas.
+They will be considered by the APHA State Directors for the positions at the 2020 APHA Convention, February 28-March 1 in Fort Worth, Texas.

 About Kelly Boles-Chapman

 Kelly Boles-Chapman of Bellevue, Michigan, has been involved with horses since childhood, and her show experience led her to become involved as an APHA judge.
 She also trains Youth and Amateur exhibitors in a variety of events.